SteveHoltRules/ReadMe-Writer/README.md

   ```

   ## Usage
-  Use this repo to learn more about stuff
+  y

   ## License

-  This project is licensed under the Unlicense license.
+  This project is licensed under the MIT license.

   ## Contributing

-  Contribute and learn, tinker and remake
+  y

   ## Test